Xc987/microbit-os/README.md

 # Micro:Bit OS
+### How to Use
+Use the A, B, LOGO and P2 as a d-pad to navigate through the menu.

+A and B is used for switching to next or previus menu.

+In menus LOGO is used to switch to the next submenu.
+In some scenarios LOGO and P2 is used to incriese or decrease a value.

 * Games
     * Space Invaders
     * Flappy Bird
     * Ping Pong
     * Cars game
+    * Dinosaur game
+    * Jumping rope
+    * Pac man
+    * Tetris
+    * Tic Tac Toe
+    * Snake
 * Tools
 * Turtle
 * Bluetooth